-One of the major factors in high rates for car insurance for a 22-year-old is their driving record.
-Tickets and accidents begin to decrease as the inexperienced driver gains more experience behind the wheel.
-But one ticket or accident could cause rates to increase dramatically, making it hard to stick to a budget.
+One of the major factors in high rates for car insurance for a 22-year-old is analytical data that shows this age group has higher-than-average accident rates and moving violations compared to older drivers.
+Tickets and at-fault accidents begin to decrease as a driver gains more experience behind the wheel.
+But one ticket or at-fault accident could cause rates to increase dramatically, making it hard to stick to a budget.

 Traffic Statistics for 22-Year-Old Drivers

 It’s important to keep traffic statistics in mind when factoring in the costs of car insurance for a 22-year-old.
 According to the AAA Foundation for Traffic Safety, drivers between 20 and 24 years old were involved in 572 crashes between 2014 and 2015.
 Of those 572 crashes, 157 resulted in injuries.